 - If too much water, add small amount of plaster QUICKLY!

 - Stir the water and plaster together gently, making sure not to poke the impression below.

-- Let it sit for 45 minutes or overnight.
+- Let it sit for a minimum of one hour or overnight (recommended).

 - Tear open the cup over a trash can to reveal your amazing fossil.